How Close Is Spanish To Portuguese?

 Most of the popular European languages of today originated from Latin.
 It was during the Roman Empire that the Latin language became popular in the Iberian Peninsula.
 The Latin of that time was divided into two varieties: Classical Latin and Vulgar Latin.
 The latter was the one used by the common people.
 After the fall of the Roman Empire, Vulgar Latin came into contact with regional vernaculars and gave birth to French, Spanish, Italian, Portuguese, Romanian, and Sardinian.

 Even the less popular languages spoken in Europe today have Latin roots.
 All of these European languages spread to different parts of the world due to colonization, which is why they have different varieties today.
-For instance, there is European Portuguese which is spoken in Portugal and Brazilian Portuguese.
-The Spanish language which is spoken in Spain is not the same as the Latin American Spanish.
+For instance, there is European Portuguese, which is spoken in Portugal and Brazilian Portuguese.
+The Spanish language, which is spoken in Spain, is not the same as Latin American Spanish.

 Vulgar Latin was so powerful that even languages like English that aren’t directly related to it have been influenced by it.
 This proves that even a dead language can continue to live in some form.